vlad17/runlmc/README.md

 Required packages for development (Python 3 versions): `pylint nose paramz gpy sphinx contexttimer`.

-Note:

- * All below invocations should be done from the repo root.
+All below invocations should be done from the repo root.

- * All invocations rely on `bash` scripts.

 | Command           | Purpose  |
 | ----------------- | -------- |